-As the second in our series of interviews with Members of Academia Europaea, Juliet Davies asks Professor John Tucker to share his professional highlights and what being an Member of Academia Europaea means to him.
+As the second in our series of interviews with Members of Academia Europaea, we ask Professor John Tucker to share his professional highlights and what being an Member of Academia Europaea means to him.

 After my PhD, I was awarded a Royal Society European Fellowship to pursue my own research programme in the logic group of Jens Erik Fenstad MAE at the Mathematics Institute of Oslo University for two years.
 At Oslo, I broadened my mathematical research but found that my problems and theorising were closer to those in the then emerging field of theoretical computer science.
 In 1979 I came to the Computer Science Department of the CWI in Amsterdam, where I joined the group of Jaco de Bakker MAE working on the foundations of programming.
 I found my logical work directly relevant to emerging problems to do with modelling data and a new world of programming abstractions, a few of which I had glimpsed but did not understand at Oslo through Ole Johan Dahl.